Learning Adversarial Markov Decision Processes with Delayed Feedback: Additional results and empirical evaluation

-Under bandit feedback, our $\wt O(K^{2/3}+D^{2/3})$ regret bounds are still far from the lower bound.
-However, it is important to emphasize that our bounds match the state-of-the-art regret bounds for policy optimization methods of \citet{efroni2020optimistic}.
-It is an open problem whether PO methods can obtain $\sqrt{K}$ regret bounds in adversarial MDPs with bandit feedback (with either known or unknown dynamics).
-Currently, the only near-optimal regret algorithm for this setting is the O-REPS based algorithm of \citet{jin2019learning}, and it remains an important and interesting open problem to extend it to delay feedback in the bandit case (see next).
+For bandit feedback, our $(K+D)^{2/3}$ regret bounds are still far from the lower bound.
+However, it is important to emphasize that we cannot expect more from PO methods.
+Our bounds match state-of-the-art regret bounds for policy optimization under bandit feedback \citep{efroni2020optimistic}.
+It is an open problem whether PO methods can obtain $\sqrt{K}$ regret in adversarial MDPs under bandit feedback (even with known dynamics).
+Currently, the only algorithm with $\sqrt{K}$ regret for this setting is O-REPS \citep{jin2019learning}.
+It remains an important and interesting open problem to extend it to delayed feedback in the bandit case (see next paragraph).

+Under full-information feedback, our regret bounds match the lower bound up to a factor of $\sqrt{S}$ (there is also sub-optimal dependence in $H$ but it can be avoided with Delayed O-REPS as discussed in the next paragraph).
+However, this extra $\sqrt{S}$ factor already appears in the regret bounds for adversarial MDPs without delays \citep{rosenberg2019full,jin2019learning}.
+Determining the correct dependence in $S$ for adversarial MDPs is an important open problem that must be solved without delays first.
+We note that if only cost feedback is delayed (and not trajectory feedback), then the delays are not entangled in the estimation of the transition function, and therefore the $\sqrt{D}$ term in our regret is optimal!

+Another important note: even with delayed trajectory feedback, our $\sqrt{D}$ term is still optimal for a wide class of delays -- \emph{monotonic delays}.
+That is, if the sequence of delays is monotonic, i.e., $d^j \le d^k$ for $j < k$, then the $\sqrt{D}$ term of our regret bound for delayed trajectory feedback is not multiplied by $\sqrt{S}$.
+This follows because in this case term $(A)$ that handles estimation error of $p$ can be analysed with respect to the \textit{actual} number of visitation, since by the time we estimate $Q^k$ at the end of episode $k+d^k$ we already have all the feedback for $j < k$.
+Monotonic delays include the fundamental setting of a fixed delay $d$.

-\textbf{Delayed O-REPS vs Delayed PO.} PO methods directly optimize the policy.
-Practically, this translates to computing an estimate of the $Q$-function and then applying a closed-form update to the policy in each state.
+\paragraph{O-REPS vs OPPO.} PO methods directly optimize the policy.
+Practically, this translates to estimating the $Q$-function and then applying a closed-form update to the policy in each state.
 Alternatively, O-REPS methods \citep{zimin2013online} optimize over the state-action occupancy measures instead of directly on policies.
-This requires solving a global convex optimization problem of size $H S^2 A$ \citep{rosenberg2019full} in the beginning of each episode.
-Solving this optimization problem is much worse computationally, since it has no closed-form solution.
-Another significant shortcoming of the O-REPS framework is the difficulty to scale it to function approximation, since the constrained optimization problem becomes non-convex.
+This requires solving a global convex optimization problem of size $H S^2 A$ \citep{rosenberg2019full} in the beginning of each episode, which has no closed-form solution and is extremely inefficient computationally.
+Another significant shortcoming of O-REPS is the difficulty to scale it up to function approximation, since the constrained optimization problem becomes non-convex.
 On the other hand, PO methods extend naturally to function approximation and enjoy great empirical success (e.g., \citet{haarnoja2018soft}).